fluent/fluentd-docs-gitbook/install/install-by-deb.md

 differences between Fluentd and td-agent can be found [here](https://www.fluentd.org/faqs).

-This installation guide is for td-agent v3, the new stable version. td-agent v3 uses fluentd v1.0 in the core.
-See [this page](/overview/td-agent-v2-vs-v3.md) for the comparison between v2 and v3.
+This installation guide is for td-agent v3/td-agent v4. td-agent v3/v4 uses fluentd v1 in the core.
+See [this page](/overview/td-agent-v2-vs-v3-vs-v4.md) for the comparison and supported OS.

 ## Step 0: Before Installation